Nazeh-Taha-Dev/branch-note/README.md

-# Branch Note
+# BranchPad

-**Branch Note** is a VS Code extension that helps developers stay organized and productive by attaching notes directly to Git branches.
+**BranchPad** is a VS Code extension that helps developers stay organized and productive by attaching notes directly to Git branches.
 It ensures that important context, reminders, and team knowledge are never lost when switching branches.

-## Why Branch Note?
+## Why BranchPad?

 ### 1. Shared Branch Context for Teams 🤝
 Improve team collaboration by sharing notes directly on a Git branch.
 When a team member checks out a branch, they instantly see the notes left for that branch—such as implementation details, TODOs, warnings, or handover instructions.